RiccardoParrino/html-css-js-train/resources/slides/md/basic-ts.md

     - use `this` to access to the props of the subclasses and all of the superclasses
     - use `super` to access to methods and accessors of the superclasses
 ---
-# Classes and Interfaces: Boundary Condition
+# Classes and Interfaces: Declaration Merging
 ```
 class A {
     do(): string {